We operate a 2 week timetable, with Week A and Week B.

-Having the correct Tools for Learning means students are ready and equipped to learn when they arrive in the classroom, allowing teachers to focus all of their time on teaching.
+Having the correct Tools for Learning means you are ready and equipped to learn when you arrive in the classroom, allowing teachers to focus all of their time on teaching.
 There is a compulsory school equipment list and all items are required at all times.
 Regular checks will be made to ensure that students have the correct equipment they need for their lessons.
-Stationery can be purchased from the shop in school at cost price.
+Stationery can be purchased from the shop in school.

 Some subjects may require specific additional equipment, especially at GCSE level:

 - PE/Dance: PE/Dance kit, available from the uniform shop.

 - Art (Years 10 and 11): Sketchbook, 2B Pencil, Size 6 Paintbrush, Pallet of Water Paints, Art Folder

 - Design & Technology: Selection of Hard to Soft Pencils, Black and Blue Fine Liner Pens, Practical Ingredients for Food Technology.

 Your tutor will support you in all aspects of school life; with your work, your relationships with others and with any personal matters.
 If you have any problems talk to them first and they will be able to either help you themselves, or advise you where else to go to seek help.